cprg210/cprg210.github.io/_posts/2020-07-02-day-05-git-github.md

 Git is an open source tool that helps developers manage their code.
 GitHub is a company that has built a community around the Git technology.

 ## Activity 3: Publish your website to GH Pages
+You will be working in teams.
+Go to [pages.github.com](https://pages.github.com/) to get a summary of what GH Pages is and how to use it.
+Work together to publish each of your projects to a GH Pages website.

 ## Summary
 - any trophies?